In Class 1....

 Communication & Language

-Topic activities this term these will develop the children’s vocabulary as they learn about "This is me" talking about their family, where they live, their friends and harvest festivals.
+Topic activities this term these will develop the children’s vocabulary as they talk about their Easter holidays.
+The children will read and learn about Jack and the Beanstalk, The Hungry Caterpillar, The Frog Prince and Minibeast poems.
 They will name and describe what they see from hearing stories, poems or music and participating in activities, visits or investigations.
 They will be encouraged to choose and use words with care to show understanding of factual information gained from direct experiences.

 Forest School – weekly sessions on Wednesday Afternoon will be led by Mrs Blunt, who is a trained Early Years and Forest School practitioner.
 These sessions are vital for developing and refining the children’s large and fine motor movements, and crucial for the development of the neural system.
 The children need to wear the correct clothing to keep dry and warm, and this will be sent home after every session for cleaning.